Magento 2 vs Shopify: Migrate or Not to Migrate

-The same goes to the comparison of Magento 2 and Shopify.
+The same goes for the comparison of Magento 2 and Shopify.

 But if we compare the interest to the enterprise level platform Shopify Plus and sturdy enough for enterprises Magento 2, according to Google Trends we’ll see the following statistics:

-Also, we can see that enterprises from the USA, Canada, Mexica, Australia, Europe, Russia, and China show their interest to Magento 2.
+Also, we can see that enterprises from the USA, Canada, Mexica, Australia, Europe, Russia, and China show their interest in Magento 2.

 The most interest to the Shopify Plus exists in North America, Canada, and Australia.

 The proof of either company’s success lies in their clients.
 They are both hosts to big names in eCommerce.
 For example, Shopify is used by Tesla; meanwhile, Magento is used by Nike and Rosetta Stone.
 Despite these significant titles, the majority of companies used by either platform are small to mid-sized businesses.

 Difference Between Shopify and Magento 2

 Although both platforms share the same goal, they use very different practices regarding their code; for example, Magento uses PHP and Shopify uses Liquid.
 Also, Magento is an open source solution, unlike Shopify.
 Magento’s open source code means that the system and template are available to edit and to be modified.
 Shopify, on the other hand, has a proprietary source code, which means that you can’t have it changed.

 Of course, pricing might come into play regarding which platform you choose.
 Shopify works as a monthly subscription, with the first month free, so you have free access to all Shopify software as long as you pay your monthly fee.

 The available prices and packages for Shopify are as follows: